NervanaSystems/ngraph/doc/sphinx/source/shared/mxnet_tutorial.rst

 One DL framework with advancing efforts on shared graph optimizations is Apache MXNet\*, where Intel has contributed efforts showing how to work with our nGraph Compiler stack as an `experimental backend`_.
-Our approach provides more opportunities to start working with different kinds of graph optimizations than would be available to the MXNet framework alone, for reasons outlined in our `features`_ documentation.
+Our approach provides **more opportunities** to start working with different kinds of graph optimizations **than would be available to the MXNet framework alone**, for reasons outlined in our `features`_ documentation.

 ..
-TODO :  link to latest on mxnet when/if they do this instead of linking to PR;
+TODO : Link to latest on mxnet when/if they do this instead of linking to PR;
-   keep in mind this will still work without being merged if you already use the ngraph-mxnet Github repo
+   keep in mind this tutorial will still work  regardless of the merge status of the experimental backend if you already use the ngraph-mxnet Github repo

 The Intel nGraph Compiler provides an in-memory abstraction layer for converting the mathematical representation of a DL model into an optimized-for-execution